 The ecommerce landscape is an exciting place to be right now.
 While it is undoubtedly highly competitive, the internet has empowered aspiring business owners to take their first steps towards making their dream a reality.

 Although setting up an ecommerce website might seem an intimidating prospect, there are a variety of tools and services that will simplify the process and help you to start doing what you do best; selling your products.
-To help you get going, here are six things you should know before setting up your online store.
+To help you get going, here are six things you should know before setting up an ecommerce website.

 Finding your Niche and Getting Ready to Sell